 - Physical Violence: If your partner has done anything to intentionally hurt you, it is critical that you remove yourself and your children from him or her immediately.
 In addition to beating and chocking, pining you down, spitting on you, abandoning you in dangerous places, driving at high speeds or toying with dangerous situations to intimidate you, refusing to help you or withholding aid when you are sick, injured or pregnant is also physical abuse.

 While Power of Two believes in the restorative power of marriage skills learning, there are sadly many situations where separation is the best solution is for the marriage.
 If you suspect you or a friend may be in abusive relationships, contact a resource such as the National Domestic Violence Hotline or call 1−800−799−SAFE(7233) for free, confidential advice.

 At the same time, many marriage problems are actually fixable and you can learn the skills for communication, increased positivity and intimacy.
-Try a FREE 3-DAY trial of Power of Two to find out if your marriage can benefit from this innovative and scientifically-proven method.
+Become a member of Power of Two to find out if your marriage can benefit from this innovative and scientifically-proven method.